 The assessment of ESG impacts shows a correlation between the priority topics defined in the materiality analysis process and the risks/opportunities, also with specific reference to the provisions of Legislative Decree 254/2016 (art.
 3 paragraph 1 point c).
 All priority topics are linked to one or more risks identified in the enterprise risk management model, as shown in the table below.

-Priority topics (reference to the Group risk map) Risk factors / Opportunities Management methods Solid and transparent governance for sustainable growth Ethics, fight against corruption and compliance (E2, E3, F4, F5) RISK FACTORS Failure to achieve the targets set out in the Business Plan and consequent negative impacts (operational, economic and reputational) Commission of offences related to Legislative Decree 231/2001 Non-compliance with tax regulations Company's administrative responsibility for violation of rules and regulations Criminal liability of management for violation of regulations Violation of the Code of Ethics conduct criteria Violation of confidentiality or abuse of privileged information Negative operational, economic and reputational impact deriving from conduct contrary to company ethics, rules and regulations Planning and monitoring of Business Plan targets Board Committees ERM system Organisational model 231 Code of Ethics Corporate Governance Code Internal Audit Plan Supervisory Bodies Employee training on Model 231 and Code of Ethics Procedures: Whistleblowing, Internal dealing, Management of relevant and privileged information, Internal management and external communication of relevant information and/or privileged information Policy for the management of dialogue with all Shareholders and Investors Sanctioning system Effective and transparent dialogue and communication with stakeholders (A6, E1, E2, F4, F5) RISK FACTORS Ineffective communication to stakeholders Disruption of relations with Public Bodies with subsequent negative reputational impact Errors/omissions in the contents of a product/service communication campaign Disputes with Public Bodies Commission of offences against the Public Administration Ineffective communication towards employees Violation of the Code of Ethics conduct criteria OPPORTUNITIES Brand promotion Structured communication plans on strategies, objectives, facilities and services Code of Ethics Organisational model 231 Organisational and managerial oversight Local Committees Employee training on Code of Ethics Procedures: Management of Media Relations, Whistleblowing, Internal management and external communication of relevant information and/or privileged information Policy for the management of dialogue with all Shareholders and Investors Sanctioning system
+Priority topics (reference to the Group risk map) Risk factors / Opportunities Management methods Solid and transparent governance for sustainable growth Ethics, fight against corruption and compliance (E2, E3, F4, F5) and consequent negative impacts (operational, economic and reputational) Commission of offences related to Legislative Decree 231/2001 Non-compliance with tax regulations Company's administrative responsibility for violation of rules and regulations Criminal liability of management for violation of regulations Violation of the Code of Ethics conduct criteria Violation of confidentiality or abuse of privileged information Negative operational, economic and reputational impact deriving from conduct contrary to company ethics, rules Organisational model 231 Code of Ethics Corporate Governance Code Internal Audit Plan Supervisory Bodies Employee training on Model 231 and Code of Ethics Procedures: Whistleblowing, Internal dealing, Management of relevant and privileged information, Internal management and external communication of relevant information and/or privileged information Policy for the management of dialogue with all Shareholders and Investors and regulations Sanctioning system Sanctioning system Sanctioning system Sanctioning system Structured communication plans or objectives, facilities and services Code of Ethics Crors/omissions in the contents of a product/service communication campaign Disputes with Public Bodies Commission of offences against the Public Administration Ineffective communication to twards employees Violation of the Code of Ethics conduct criteria Brand promotion Structured communication plans on strategies, objectives, facilities and services Code of Ethics Organisational model 231 Organisational and managerial oversight Local Committees Employee training on Code of Ethics Procedures: Management of Media Relations, Whistleblowing, Internal management and external communication of relevant information and/or privileged information Policy for the management of dialogue with all Shareholders and Investors